My next adventure: Cluj-Napoca/Turda/Bran (Romania) – April 2025

 It seemed rather strange though as there was a perfectly good ramp up to the entrance.
 Anyway, the tower presented some great views of the city…

-Day 5 – The Madness of Kazakhstan (Shymkent)
+Day 5 (Kazakhstan) – The Madness of Shymkent

 After our encounter with the locals, we took yet another 90 minute drive back to Shymkent (by this time it was 4pm and we had to be over the border by 8pm!) for a traditional feast…